TheHackdes/0x01---Project-Hades/README.md

 This project is nothing more than a docker/podman image that provides a range of tools specifically for the IT security field.

-It is designed to be deployed en masse for use by students or Labs, for example (see Project [0x02-ProjectViper](https://github.com/TheHackdes/0x02---Project-Viper)).
+It is designed to be deployed a lot for use by students or Labs, for example (see Project [0x02-ProjectViper](https://github.com/TheHackdes/0x02---Project-Viper)).

 ## Table of contents